 The cheesemonger is responsible for what aspects of the

-A: All aspects from selecting the cheese menu, to purchasing, receiving, storage, and ripening.
+A: All aspects from selecting the cheese menu, to purchasing, receiving,

 There is some debate as to the best way to store cheese,